EndPointCorp/end-point-blog/2009/09/14/client-side-twitter-integration.html.md

 In both the basic and advanced callback methods above, content on the page is updated to inform users of service or consultant availability.
 In the application of the advanced callback method, the user is notified when the consultant will be available.

-The client side Twitter integration solution fit our budget and server constraints - the functionality lives entirely on the client side, so we weren't concerned about server installation, setup, or requirements.
+The client side Twitter integration solution fit our budget and server constraints—​the functionality lives entirely on the client side, so we weren’t concerned about server installation, setup, or requirements.
 Additionally, Twitter is such a popular app that there are many convenient ways to tweet availability from a mobile environment.